netroy/dockname/Readme.md

   * either setup dns server to run on a certain port & iptables to forward all 127.0.0.1:53 to that port
   * or run the DNS server in a docker container as well
 * set /etc/resolver/dev to point to 127.0.0.1/container IP  (http://passingcuriosity.com/2013/dnsmasq-dev-osx/)
-* use since on events after disconnects
+* use `since` on events after disconnects
+* add an option to disable self-resolution (x.dev requesting for x.dev gets no results, or IPs of sibling instances)